aksiooma/Chatlyst/README.md

 - `ASSISTANT_ROLE_PROMPT`: Sets the assistant's role prompt.
 Default is "Default assistant role prompt".
 - `USER_ROLE_PROMPT`: Sets the user's role prompt.
 Default is "Default user role prompt".

-To set these variables, add them to your `.env` file in the root of the project like this:
+To set these variables, add them to your `.env` file in the server root of the project like this:

 ```env
 SYSTEM_ROLE_PROMPT=Your custom system role prompt